camerond/camerondaigle/posts/three-types-of-meetings.md

 decision about them**.

 Sounds easy, but it's not, especially since people don't often identify decision meetings very well!
-In my experience these meetings are the rarest in terms of quantity, for two main reasons:
+In my experience these meetings are the least common for two main reasons:

 #### Decisions often don't get their own meetings.

-In their absence, decisions tend to get made through less-healthy means – like somewhere inside a chaotic Feedback Meeting, or silently by someone just making a call so they can keep moving, or in a 1:1 between two people that are tired of waiting.
+In their absence, decisions tend to get made through less-healthy means – like somewhere inside a chaotic Feedback Meeting, by someone silently making a call so they can keep moving, or in a 1:1 between two people that are tired of waiting.

-#### Decision meetings are often misidentified.
+#### Decision Meetings are often misidentified.

 Here are some examples of meetings that are actually decision meetings: